venkatrudraraju/StockPrice/README.md

 adf.test(tsclosingP, alternative = "stationary")

-#here With a p-value >0.05, we cannot reject the null hypothesis of non-stationarity in our series.
+Here with a p-value >0.05, we cannot reject the null hypothesis of non-stationarity in our series.

 # make the data stationary by differencing with 1,2,3...etc. until p-value is <0.05